Effervescent Collective

 Effervescent Collective was an organization of dancers, choreographers, physical performers, and multidisciplinary artists that presented work exclusively in Baltimore, Maryland.
-Founded following the 2008 economic crisis, the company derived its name from anthropologist’s Emile Durkheim’s term “collective effervescence” to describe the larger-than-the-sum-of-its-parts feeling to large group assemblies, such as concerts or sporting events.
+Founded just after the 2008 financial crisis, the company derived its name from anthropologist’s Emile Durkheim’s term “collective effervescence” to describe the larger-than-the-sum-of-its-parts feeling to large group assemblies, such as concerts or sporting events.

 History

 Effervescent Collective was founded by Lily Kind while at Goucher College, just as an influx of artists settled in Baltimore in the wake of the 2008 financial crisis.
 Effervescent produced over a dozen full-length productions between 2008 and 2014 and curated different forms of local showcases that featured other emergent dance creators in the city.
 These productions and events helped expand Baltimore’s dance and physical theater scene by producing the work of many emerging artists and insisting on the presence of experimental dance in the city's blossoming arts community.
 Effervescent was known for activating unconventional and unused spaces for dance, as well as supporting dancers who found they did not fit into conventions of the concert dance world.

 During Effervescent's existence, Kind oversaw the majority of productions, which were created with and danced by a changing set of members over the group’s seven year existence.
 Members often also popped up in impromptu installation-style performances at local festivals Artscape and High Zero.
 Members also appeared in music videos of local musicians Dungeonesse, Dan Deacon and Bosley.
 Members of Effervescent performed and developed many of the dancing roles for the Baltimore Rock Opera Society.

 Effervescent was known for its use of non-traditional spaces, partly out of economic necessity, and partly out of an interest in creating immersive experience for the audience.
 Effervescent created performances unique to Area 405, Patapsco State Park, Baltimore Skate Park, 2640 Space, Sanctuary Bodyworks, the former The Coward Shoe, the former Maryland Art Place, and Now Child Sound Stage.
-Individual members also collaborated with rising local theaters such as Annex Theater and Single Carrot Theater.
+Individual members also collaborated with rising local theaters such as Baltimore Annex Theater and Single Carrot Theater.

 Effervescent was under the fiscal sponsorship of Fractured Atlas, and sustained itself through member contributions and the profits from prolific performance schedule.
 After Kind’s departure from Baltimore in 2014, Effervescent disbanded.
 Some members who remained in Baltimore have since established Baltimore Independent Dance Theater, a dance presenting and curating organization.
 Former member Britta Grant moved to Los Angeles in 2014 and has found success in the commercial dance industry.
 Claire Cote now works out of Berlin as multi-media performer Zaftik.
 Lynne Price was the 2017 Artist in Residence at UMBC, her graduate alma mater.